Abigail Thorn: Early and personal life

-Thorn is from Newcastle upon Tyne and has two older brothers.
+Thorn was born on 24 April 1993.
+She is from Newcastle upon Tyne and has two older brothers.
 She attended the Royal Grammar School, where she was a member of an army cadets group.
 Thorn credits her discovery of philosophy to her teacher, as well as having taken the subject as an A-level course.
 She later studied Philosophy and Theology at the University of St. Andrews, where she also participated in Mermaids and the St Andrews Revue.
 Thorn graduated with a Scottish Master of Arts in Philosophy in 2015, coming top of her year.
 She then trained at East 15 Acting School, completing a Master of Arts awarded by the University of Essex in 2017 before moving to London.

 In October 2019, Thorn discussed her sexuality in her YouTube video Queer, where she came out as bisexual.
 On 30 January 2021, Thorn came out as a trans woman.
 She has spoken at protests in favour of transgender health care and said that transgender liberation is a more important goal than transgender representation among fictional characters or celebrities.
 Thorn cited the trans singer Kim Petras and the feminist Audre Lorde as influences in understanding her femininity.
-Thorn is a lesbian.
+In a 2022 interview, Thorn described herself as a trans lesbian.